 A date for the first screening on 2pm 19th October 2011 was arranged and that quickly sold out.
 A later show at 7pm was added.
 That sold out.
 Another date was added.
 Same again, a quick sell out.
 This was repeated until the film was shown six times.
 Further evidence of a thirst that people have to see and hear stories from their home town.
 The documentary had a running time of 70 minutes and was repeated in the next documentary ‘Tyne Dock Borders’.
 Another area of the town with a long history.

-To view the film go to GARY ALIKIVI You Tube channel and subscribe to watch more.
+To view the edited film go to the ALIKIVI You Tube channel and subscribe to watch more.

 Gary Alikivi August 2018.